US suspends security assistance to Pakistan

 Also Thursday, the State Department accused Pakistan of severe violations of religious freedom.
 It announced that it was placing Pakistan on a special watch list, pursuant to 2016 legislation.
 The step does not carry any serious consequences.

-Pakistan's embassy in Washington and mission at the United Nations did not immediately respond to a request for comment Thursday.
+Pakistan's embassy in Washington did not immediately respond to a request for comment Thursday.

+But on Tuesday, Pakistan called Trump's tweet "completely incomprehensible" and at odds with recent "trust-building" visits by Secretary of State Rex Tillerson and Mattis.
+It accused the U.S. of scapegoating Pakistan for its own failure to bring peace to Afghanistan.

+The haphazard nature of Thursday's announcement suggested it had been hastily arranged rather than developed through a traditional policy process.
+Even after members of Congress had been notified of an impending aid suspension, White House and State Department officials were still hammering out details for who would announce it and when.